The Bay (film): Production

 The film came about as a result of a documentary Levinson was asked to produce about problems facing the Chesapeake Bay.
 Although Levinson chose to abandon the documentary upon learning that Frontline already covered the same issue, Levinson instead decided to use the research to produce a horror film which he hoped would shed light on the issues facing Chesapeake.
 As such when promoting the film he noted that it's "80 percent factual information."

 According to script writer Michael Wallach, the script originally started out as a short story about a young couple who comes across a dead town.
 After having pieced together what happened from footage scattered across town, they realize the town had not fully died yet.
-Barry was happy with the script, and sent Wallach the movie JFK: 3 Shots That Changed America and asked if the movie could be made into a documentary.
+Levinson was happy with the script, and sent Wallach the movie JFK: 3 Shots That Changed America and asked if the movie could be made into a documentary.

 Levinson chose to use the found footage format after thinking about the Pompeii disaster and noting that if such a disaster happened today there would be much more evidence of what happened with him telling Yahoo!
 "For the very first time in history, you can get a picture of that town, if you collect all the footage from everyone's cell phones and their digital cameras and the Skypes, and the texting and everything else" A byproduct of the format was that much of the footage was able to be shot by the actors themselves as opposed to a more traditional camera crew.
 According to Levinson roughly one third of the film was shot this way.

 Though the film is set in Levinson's home state of Maryland, it was shot on locations in North Carolina and South Carolina.

 Reception

-The film has received mostly positive reviews from critics, with a 76% "certified fresh" approval rating and an average rating of 6.6 out of 10 on review aggregator Rotten Tomatoes, based on 82 reviews.
+The film has received generally positive reviews from critics, with a 76% approval rating and an average rating of 6.5 out of 10 on review aggregator Rotten Tomatoes, based on 86 reviews.
 The website's critical consensus states that "Barry Levinson's eco-horror flick cleverly utilizes familiar found-footage methods in service of a gruesome yet atmospheric chiller."
-It also holds a score of 65 out of 100 on Metacritic, based on 20 reviewers, indicating "generally favorable reviews".
-David Cox of The Guardian awarded the film 5 out of 5 stars and called it a "horror film for grown ups".
-Roger Ebert of the Chicago Sun-Times, however, was less positive, awarding the film 2.5 out of a possible 4, stating "Although there are some scary moments here, and a lot of gruesome ones, this isn't a horror film so much as a faux eco-documentary".
+It also holds a score of 65 out of 100 on Metacritic, based on 20 reviewers.
+David Cox of The Guardian awarded the film five out of five, and called it a "horror film for grown ups".
+Roger Ebert of the Chicago Sun-Times, however, was less positive, awarding the film two-and-a-half out of a possible four, stating "Although there are some scary moments here, and a lot of gruesome ones, this isn't a horror film so much as a faux eco-documentary".